 Looking for general information on healthy eating?
-These resources cover a large cross section of topics to help you learn the basics of healthy eating and how to incorporate them into your daily living.
+These resources cover many topics about the basics of healthy eating and how to incorporate them into your daily living.

 Learn how antioxidants can help keep you healthy and help prevent some chronic diseases such as diabetes and heart disease.

 Finding time to eat together has nutrition, health, social and mental benefits.
 Here are some tips and strategies to get you and your family eating together.

 Everyone needs to eat some fat to stay healthy.
 Dietary fats give you energy and help you absorb vitamins from foods.

 Fibre helps your bowel stay regular and healthy, lower blood cholesterol and control blood sugar levels.
 The amount of fibre you need varies depending on your age and gender.
 Learn how much dietary fibre to aim for each day and about food sources of fibre.

 For snack ideas for adults, and information on the safety of energy drinks for all ages, click on the links below.